jamesduv9/yang-patch_examples/README.md

 # YANG-PATCH examples

-YANG patch is described in RFC 8072 (https://datatracker.ietf.org/doc/html/rfc8072), although it's a powerful feature, finding any documentation or examples of this on modern systems proved very difficult.
-This repo will provide a handful of examples for ios xe and nxos.
+YANG patch is defined in RFC 8072 (https://datatracker.ietf.org/doc/html/rfc8072), although it's a powerful feature, finding any documentation or examples of this on modern systems proved very difficult.
+This repo will provide a handful of useful examples for iOS XE and NX-OS.

+This was written during my studies for the Cisco DevNet certification.
+While it's not on the blueprint, the topics here will help with understanding vanilla RESTCONF (RFC 8040), which is on the blueprint.

 ## Benefits of YANG Patch over normal RESTCONF operations